 Lymph nodes are round or kidney shaped.
 They can be up to 1 inch in diameter.
 Most of the lymph nodes are found in clusters in the neck, armpit, and groin area.
 Nodes are also located along the lymphatic pathways in the chest, abdomen, and pelvis, where they filter the blood.
 Inside the lymph nodes, lymphocytes called T-cells and B-cells help the body fight infection.
 Lymphatic tissue is also scattered throughout the body in different major organs and in and around the gastrointestinal tract.

 The spleen helps control the amount of blood and blood cells that circulate through the body and helps destroy damaged cells.

-Lymph fluid drains into lymph capillaries, which are tiny vessels.
+Lymph fluid drains into tiny vessels called lymph capillaries.
 The fluid is then pushed along through the capillaries when a person breathes or the muscles contract.
-The lymph capillaries are very thin, and they have many tiny openings that allow gases, water, and nutrients to pass through to the surrounding cells, nourishing them and taking away waste products.
-When lymph fluid leaks through in this way it is called interstitial fluid.
+The lymph capillaries are very thin.
+They have many tiny openings that let gases, water, and nutrients pass through to the surrounding cells, nourishing them and taking away waste products.
+When lymph fluid passes through in this way it is called interstitial fluid.

 Lymph vessels collect the interstitial fluid and then return it to the bloodstream by emptying it into large veins in the upper chest, near the neck.

 Lymph fluid enters the lymph nodes, where macrophages fight off foreign bodies like bacteria, removing them from the bloodstream.
 After these substances have been filtered out, the lymph fluid leaves the lymph nodes and returns to the veins, where it re-enters the bloodstream.